 The programming cycle is the “spiral model” described by Barry Boehm in the 1980s, also referred to as the application development life-cycle, which is a process to design, develop, test, and deploy software.
-The development cycle aims to produce high-quality software that meets or exceeds customer expectations, reaches completion within times and cost estimates.
+The development cycle aims to produce high-quality software that meets or exceeds customer expectations and reaches completion within times and cost estimates.

 What is the Programming Cycle for Python?

 The development cycle of Python is considerably shorter than that of traditional tools.
-There are no compilation or linking steps in Python.
+There is no compilation or linking steps in Python.
 Python programs simply import modules at runtime and use the objects they contain.
 Because of this, Python programs run immediately after changes are made.
 Also because Python is interpreted, there’s a rapid turnaround after program changes.
 And because Python’s parser is embedded in Python-based systems, it’s easy to modify programs at runtime.

 Python is based on C and C++.
-Python’s core is completely written in a mix of both C and additional C++ Libraries as add-ins such as Qt, Wix, Win32 among hundreds more.
+Python’s core is completely written in a mix of both C and additional C++ Libraries as add-ins such as Qt, Wix, and Win32 among hundreds more.

-How well Python can Cycle, just have a look at programs such as DropBox and or Blender Render(with the BE-Game Engine) and are nonetheless massive.
+How well Python can Cycle, just have a look at programs such as DropBox and or Blender Render(with the BE-Game Engine), and are nonetheless massive.

 Many fail to recognize that Python executes fully as an already compiled C Language with tie-ins C++ Libraries along with any Language that makes use of the C, C++ Languages argv, argc parsing of the Operating Systems Command-Line through any Shell Program by those likewise.